I am applying to Queen’s for school and I have an anaphylactic allergy. Does you accommodate this? +

 How do I find healthy food around campus? +

-We have a great program on campus called ‘mindful’ that helps with navigating healthy options.
-When you see the little apple symbol it means the item has met specific criteria.
-Watch for it in the dining halls and Queen’s retail brands including Lazy Scholar, Location 21, Macintosh Corry, Goodes and Gord’s.
-I also recommend using the plate model when building your meal.
-For lunch and dinner, add vegetables to half your plate with ¼ plate protein (animal or plant), and ¼ plate whole grains (such as brown rice).
+We have a great program on campus called ‘Get the Good Stuff™’ that helps with navigating healthy options.
+When you see the GTGS icon it means the item has met specific criteria.
+Watch for it in the dining halls and Queen’s retail brands including The Lazy Scholar, Location 21, MC2 in Macintosh Corry, Goodes Cafe, The Library Cafe, and the Jean Royce Barista.
+The balanced plate model is also a great resource when building your meal.
+For lunch and dinner, add vegetables to 1/2 your plate with ¼ plate protein (animal or plant), and ¼ plate whole grains (such as brown rice).
 It’s not about counting numbers, but looking at what your plate is missing.
 Did you know Health Canada just released the new food guide?
 Find the plate model along with many other great resources here.

 Do you have any healthy snack suggestions? +

-Our fresh to go line in retail has a great selection of snacks throughout the day including fresh cut fruit, hummus and vegetables and a variety of parfaits.
-The red white and blue and overnight oats are made with plain Greek yogurt.
+Our Fresh To Go line in retail has a great selection of snacks throughout the day including fresh cut fruit, hummus and vegetables and a variety of parfaits.
 You can also take a piece of fruit from the dining hall for a snack.
-Check out my blog that has more ideas here.
+Check out the Dietitian’s blog with more campus ideas here.

 I eat a vegan diet, can you help me find vegan foods on campus? +

-In most retail locations, you can choose milk, unsweet tea or coffee, and there a couple unsweetened sparking water options in the Coke freestyle machine.
+In most retail locations, you can find milk, unsweet tea or coffee, and unsweetened sparking water options in the Coke freestyle machine found in The Lazy Scholar and Location 21.
 Check for these under the “low cal” options.
-If you carry your reusable water bottle around, you can even swap your TAM beverage for a piece of fruit.
+If your TAM includes a beverage, you can swap the drink for a piece of fruit!